ydahal1/ydahal1/jokes.md

-Our wedding was so beautiful, even the cake was in tiers.
+The shovel was a ground-breaking invention.

 [
-Wed Sep  2 00:42:55 UTC 2026
+Thu Sep  3 00:43:34 UTC 2026
  ]